Experts-say/zero-xmr-ticker/README.md

-# Zero XMR Ticker
-## Monero (and many other cryptocurrencies) price ticker for your RPi Zero
+# Zero XMR Ticker - Monero (and other crypto) price ticker for your RPi Zero
 An easy XMR adaptation based on Dr Mods amazing zero-btc-screen

 ![display](XMRTicker1.jpg)